solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 After an RPC node receives a transaction via `sendTransaction`, it will convert the transaction into a [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) packet before forwarding it to the relevant leaders.
 UDP allows validators to quickly communicate with one another, but does not provide any guarantees regarding transaction delivery.

-Because Solana’s leader schedule is known in advance of every [epoch](https://docs.solana.com/terminology#epoch) (~2 days), an RPC node will broadcast its transaction directly to the current and next leaders.
-This is in contrast to other gossip protocols such as Ethereum that propagate transactions randomly and broadly across the entire network.
+Because Solana’s leader schedule is known in advance of every [epoch](https://docs.solana.com/terminology#epoch) (~2 days), an RPC node will broadcast its transaction directly to the current และ next leaders.
+This is in contrast to other gossip protocols such as Ethereum that propagate transactions randomly และ broadly across the entire network.
 By default, RPC nodes will try to forward transactions to leaders every two seconds until either the transaction is finalized or the transaction’s blockhash expires (150 blocks or ~1 minute 19 seconds as of the time of this writing).
 If the outstanding rebroadcast queue size is greater than [10,000 transactions](https://github.com/solana-labs/solana/blob/bfbbc53dac93b3a5c6be9b4b65f679fdb13e41d9/send-transaction-service/src/send_transaction_service.rs#L20), newly submitted transactions are dropped.
 There are command-line [arguments](https://github.com/solana-labs/solana/blob/bfbbc53dac93b3a5c6be9b4b65f679fdb13e41d9/validator/src/main.rs#L1172) that RPC operators สามารถ adjust to change the default behavior of this retry logic.

 When an RPC node broadcasts a transaction, it will attempt to forward the transaction to a leader’s [Transaction Processing Unit (TPU)](https://github.com/solana-labs/solana/blob/cd6f931223181d5a1d47cba64e857785a175a760/core/src/validator.rs#L867).
 The TPU processes transactions in five distinct phases:
 - [Fetch Stage](https://github.com/solana-labs/solana/blob/cd6f931223181d5a1d47cba64e857785a175a760/core/src/fetch_stage.rs#L21)